Senior DevOps Engineer Interview Questions for Production Systems

 8. Explain GitOps and how to implement it with ArgoCD.

-Answer: GitOps uses Git as the single source of truth for declarative infrastructure and applications.
+Answer: GitOps uses Git as the source of truth for declarative infrastructure and application configuration.
+A controller such as Argo CD continuously compares Git with the cluster and reconciles drift.

 Principles: